amreis/torch-kde/README.md

 **Supported tree algorithms**: Standard (which corresponds to a simple root tree that returns the entire data set).

-**Supported bandwidths**: Only floats, bandwiths estimators such as scott or silverman and are not supported.
+**Supported bandwidths**: Only floats, bandwiths estimators such as scott or silverman are not supported.

 ## Got an Extension?
 Create a Pull Request!